 OBJECTIVES AND MAJOR TASKS STATUS 4D.1.
 Update and post the technology planning form 4D.2.
-Provide training for agency staff on the technology planning process Seven technology plan reviewers reviewed 161 technology plans.
-A total of 60 technical support issues were received and resolved regarding the 4D.3.
-Provide recrinical support to users of online form 4D.4.
+Provide training for agency staff on the technology planning process 4D.3.
+Provide technical support to users of online form Seven technology plan reviewers reviewed 161 technology plans.
+A total of 60 technical support issues were received and resolved regarding the tech plan 4D.4.
 Hire field colleagues to review EL Civics technology plans 4D.5.
-Maintain a public version of the technology planning form tech plan Public version of the technology planning form is available on OTAN's Web site and has been recommended to three or more adult education practitioners.
-Task #5 - Coordinate with CDE and other Leadership Projects 54: Provide programming and hosting of online grant applications and reporting systems for the Adult Education Office at CDE 5A.1.
+Maintain a public version of the technology planning form Public version of the technology planning form is available on OTAN's Web site and has been recommended to three or more adult education practitioners.
+Task #5 - Coordinate with CDE and other Leadership Projects 5A: Provide programming and hosting of online grant applications and reporting systems for the Adult Education Office at CDE 5A.1.
 Update online submission forms and modify as requested by CDE The EL Civics technology planning reviewing site was updated for 2012-13.
 Course approval form modified based on input from the field.
 The WIA Expenditure Claim Report form was updated for 2012-13.
 Draft WIA Grant Application for 2013-14 was created and submitted to the CDE for review.
 5B: Provide telephone and online technical support for OTAN-authored Web sites and databases 5B.1.
 Provide technical support for the online forms and other Web sites such as Students Succeed, Lesson Plan Builder, and Course Outline Builder Staff produced two videos on Students Succeed recipients that were shown at the ACSA conference.
-Four hundred seventy-two (472) users logged in to the Lesson Plan Builder during the quarter and 229 worked on a lesson plan; 18,714 users are now registered.
+Four instructed seventy-two (+r z) users rogged in to the Lesson hand burner during the quarter and 229 worked on a lesson plan; 18,714 users are now registered.
 Eight (8) course outlines were created this quarter for a total of 124 course outlines available; three users logged into the Course Outline Builder during the quarter; 132 users are now registered.
-Provided telephone and e-mail technical support to 125 clients, of which 44 were in 5C: Provide opportunities for agencies to share information and collaborate through email lists and online meetings Support of COL Latabases such as Course Approvals, WIX, and STOLE 13.
-5C.1.
+Provided telephone and e-mail technical support to 125 clients, of which 44 were in support of CDE databases such as Course Approvals, WIA, and J18/19.
+5C: Provide opportunities for agencies to share information and collaborate through email lists and online meetings 5C.1.
 Provide opportunities for local agencies to use email lists and online meeting software Continued to host three new e-mail lists for dissemination of the Implementation Guide for the Strategic Plan.
 5C.2.
 Provide technical support to agencies wishing to use Web 2.0 tools (blogs, Google Docs, etc.) Two agencies requested technical support for using Web 2.0 tools this quarter.
 5D: Contract with adult education centers to provide technical support for technology and online instruction 5D.1.
-Produce and post a Request for Proposals for agencies wishing to participate Held online meeting to connect with the agencies participating in Access to Access to Access t 5D.3.
+Produce and post a Request for Proposals for agencies wishing to participate 5D.2.
+Select up to nine agencies, and provide orientation Held online meeting to connect with the agencies participating in Access to Learning through Online Education (ALOE) pilot.
+5D.3.
 Monitor work of selected agencies and provide support Conducted one site visit of participating agencies (Jewish Vocational Services).
-Conducted one site visit of participating agencies (Jewish Vocational Services).
 Processed quarterly reports for the agencies participating in ALOE.
 Provided telephone and e-mail technical support to four clients of the ALOE project.
 5E: Respond to technical requests from CDE, Leadership Projects, and the field for Web sites and digital collaboration tools 5E.1.
 Develop and host Web sites for specific projects as requested by CDE Updated the strategic plan Web site with the Implementation Guide.
 Adobe Connect server was maintained, serving OTAN and CALPRO.
-The combined professional development calendar was maintained in collaboration with CASAS and CALPRO.
+The combined professional development calendar was maintained in collaboration with CASAS and CALPRO. with CASAS and CALPRO.